nuts-foundation/nuts-specification/rfc/rfc021-vp_token-grant-type.md

 ## 5. Presentation Definition endpoint

-In order for a client to know which Presentation Definition [PE] to use, the authorization server MUST provide a Presentation Definition endpoint.
+In order for a client to know which Presentation Definition [PE] to use, the Authorization Server MUST provide a Presentation Definition endpoint.
-The Presentation Definition endpoint MUST be registered as a `presentation_definition_endpoint` in the authorization server metadata [RFC8414].
+The Presentation Definition endpoint MUST be registered as a `presentation_definition_endpoint` in the Authorization Server metadata [RFC8414].
 The Presentation Definition endpoint MUST return a Presentation Definition that corresponds with the requested scope.
+The endpoint has a single query parameter `scope` that contains the requested scope.
+The parameter may contain multiple values.

+The following example shows a request to the Presentation Definition endpoint:

+    GET /presentation_definition?scope=a&scope=b HTTP/1.1
+    Host: as.example.com

 ## 6. Access Token Introspection

-The authorization server MUST support the access token introspection endpoint as defined in OAuth 2.0 [RFC7662].
+The Authorization Server MAY support an access token introspection endpoint as defined in OAuth 2.0 [RFC7662].
-The introspection endpoint MUST return the following fields:
+The introspection endpoint SHOULD map the fields as follows:

-* `iss`: The issuer of the access token.
+* `iss`: The issuer of the access token (DID).
-* `sub`: The subject of the access token.
+* `sub`: The subject of the access token (DID).
 * `exp`: The expiration time of the access token.
 * `iat`: The time the access token was issued.
 * `scope`: The granted scope.
-* `vcs`: The Verifiable Credentials that were used to request the access token.
+* `vcs`: The Verifiable Credentials that were used to request the access token using the same encoding as used in the access token request.

 ## 7. Security Considerations

 The nonce/challenge (nonce) is used to prevent replay attacks.
 The nonce is a random string that is generated by the client.
 The nonce is included in the signed data.
-The authorization server MUST reject any request that uses a nonce that has been used before.
+The Authorization Server MUST reject any request that uses a nonce that has been used before.
-The authorization server MAY reduce storage requirements by only storing the nonce for the lifetime of the Verifiable Presentation.
+The Authorization Server MAY reduce storage requirements by only storing the nonce for the lifetime of the Verifiable Presentation.

+All endpoints MUST be protected by TLS, version 1.2 as a minimum.

+## 8. Privacy considerations

+This RFC is meant to be used in a machine to machine context.
+If any personal data may be accessed with an `vp_token-bearer` access token, it's recommended to reevaluate and use the OpenID4VP specification and include user authorization.

+Extra care should be taken when designing the scope to Presentation Definition mapping.
+Scopes on the personal data level should not result in different Presentation Definitions.
+This could be abused to determine if certain data is available at a Resource Server.

-## 8. References
+## 9. References

 * [RFC6749] D. Hardt, "The OAuth 2.0 Authorization Framework", RFC 6749, October 2012, <https://www.rfc-editor.org/info/rfc6749>.
 * [RFC7521] D. Campbell, Ed., B. Zaninovich, Ed., "Assertion Framework for OAuth 2.0 Client Authentication and Authorization Grants", RFC 7521, DOI 10.17487/RFC7521, May 2015, <https://www.rfc-editor.org/info/rfc7521>.